-+12 months cut in go to market time
++12 months cut in go to market time.
+Medim’s case study

 Google Design Sprint

-After 2 weeks of desk research and another 3 weeks of intensive exploratory user interviews (conducted by skyrise.tech specialists together with Medim’s Product Manager), the customer had all the data to define the value proposition.
-Upon the ideas and decisions, we built a clickable prototype that could be tested by users.
+Next 5 weeks we spend on desk research and exploratory user interviews.
+Together with Medim’s Product Manager, we gathered all the data to define the value proposition.
+Upon the ideas and decisions, we built a mobile app prototype to test it with users.

 Validation with users